MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/nfc-class-extension-quickstart.md

 1. Implement the [`PrepareHardware`](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware) and [`ReleaseHardware`](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_release_hardware) callback functions.

     These two functions are used to initialize and uninitialize the hardware resources assigned to the NFC Controller's device instance.
-Their implementation will depend on what type of bus the device is connected to (e.g. I<sup>2</sup>C, SPI and USB).
+Their implementation depends on what type of bus the device is connected to (for example, I<sup>2</sup>C, SPI and USB).

     ```cpp
     NTSTATUS DeviceContext::PrepareHardware(